 As noted above, taxpayers must file with the Minnesota Tax Court by this date to appeal either the valuation or classification for the current year for their property (for the current year, this means the taxes due in 2024, or the valuations listed in the 2023 Valuation and Classification Notice).

 For more information, contact Minnesota Tax Court at:

 Minnesota Judicial Center

 25 Rev. Dr. Martin Luther King, Jr. Boulevard

 St. Paul, Minnesota 55155

-Questions may be emailed to the state.
-All claims must be filed on or before April 30th of the year the tax becomes payable.
-You may also chose to appeal directly to the Tax Court, without attending local and county board meetings.
+All claims must be filed on or before April 30 of the year the tax becomes payable.
+You may also choose to appeal directly to the Tax Court, without attending local and County Board meetings.